 South Cornwall · TR3

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Carnon Downs, that work is shaped by the place itself — Carnon Downs is a substantial residential village south of Truro on the A39, with a significant late twentieth-century estate expansion and a popular village school, with a building stock that leans toward 1960s and 1970s estates and modern Persimmon-style estates.
+Carnon Downs sits in South Cornwall, and that geography ends up in the drawings — Carnon Downs is a substantial residential village south of Truro on the A39, with a significant late twentieth-century estate expansion and a popular village school, with a building stock that leans toward older cottages on the village fringe and modern Persimmon-style estates.

 Our process